 PREREQUISITE: None (first year in choir).
 This female ensemble is open to all interested treble singers in grades 10, 11, 12 and any female singer who is new to the QPS Choral Program.
 The chorale sings in programs with other choral groups.
-Emphasis is given to all genres of choral music, vocal production, sign signing and music theory.
+Emphasis is given to all genres of choral music, vocal production, sight signing and music theory.

 This ensemble performs in concerts throughout the year.
-Students are expected to attend concerts in which their choir performs.
+Students are required to attend concerts in which their choir performs.
 Exceptions to attendance at a concert requires previous approval.
 Students are required to purchase performance outfits.
 Members may be involved in many school activities; e.g. Fall Musical, Christmas Vespers, New Faces, Show Choir and music contests.
+QHS Music Department Handbook & Extra-Curricular Code of Conduct must be signed.